sebastianhaberey/nsd/nsd/README.md

 enableLogging(LogTopic.calls);
 ```

-will log all calls to the native side (and their callbacks), which often contain useful
+will log all calls to the native side (and their callbacks), which often yields useful information.
-information.